Conversion Calculator

 This measures the compression resistance, shape change and stacking capability of the carton.
 The BCT of a corrugated box is the maximum force sustained by the box during compression and is an indication of the stacking resistance of the box during storage and transport.

-If you need any further information on our extra heavy duty cardboard boxes, or any other items in our range our sales team are always happy to help.
+If you need more information about our extra heavy-duty cardboard boxes or anything else in our range, our sales team is here to help!

 Loading...